00826/00826.github.io/index.md

 #### Software used

-- Adobe Creative Suite 2020 (Illustrator, Photoshop)
+- Adobe CS 2020 (Illustrator, Photoshop)
 - Blender

 ##### *Smash Legends* began as a learning project, but became a fully fleshed-out game as I became more familiar with the Roblox Game API and more proficient in Lua.